1910 University Dr.

 - Official Test Scores.
 Core Academic Skills for Educators: Mathematics-Test #5732 (Passing Score-150).
 For more information on the Core Academic Skills for Educators and Praxis Examinations please visit: http://www.ets.org

-- Letters of Recommendation from professional that can speak about your ability with children exceptionalities.
+- Two letters of recommendation from professionals who can write about your experience with children with disabilities.

 - Must complete an Idaho State Department of Education Criminal Background Check through the office of Teacher Education at Boise State University during the first ESP-Seminar of the annual cohort before September 1st.